HackZy01/UnisonW10/README.md

 # Troubleshooting

-If it doesn't want to install try manually running 'Add -AppxPackage -Register AppxManifest.xml' in the WebPhonePackagingDirectory
+If it doesn't want to install try manually running 'Add -AppxPackage -Register AppxManifest.xml' in the WebPhonePackaging directory

 **If it still doesn't work try installing it via a 3rd party app like [Msix Hero](https://www.microsoft.com/store/productId/9N3LL1W6QCNT)**